18-2-SKKU-OSS/2018-2-OSS-E2/README.md

 <img src="https://user-images.githubusercontent.com/43779571/49587936-bae21200-f9a8-11e8-9566-2e99da6a143a.jpg" width="400" height="300" align="center">
 </div>

-### How to Contribute
+### How to Contribute(Nov 13 기준)
 1. Make more stages
 We only provide stage 1.
 More stages are to be needed.

-~~2.
-Make more UI
+2. Make more UI
 Funitures displayed are monotonous.
 So make more designs and also change its location.
-Also more player designs are needed.~~
+Also more player designs are needed.

 3. Code refactoring and optimization